 These operations also include revenues earned from processing and fractionating refinery off-gas.
-Under these contracts ETP receives an Olefins-grade ("Ograde") stream from cryogenic processing plants located at refineries and fractionate the products into their pure components.
+Under these contracts ETP receives an Olefins-grade ("O-grade") stream from cryogenic processing plants located at refineries and fractionate the products into their pure components.
 ETP delivers purity products to customers through pipelines and across a truck rack located at the fractionation complex.
 In addition to revenues for fractionating the O-grade stream, ETP has percent-of-proceeds and income sharing contracts, which are subject to market pricing of olefins and NGLs.
 For percent-of-proceeds contracts, ETP retains a portion of the purity NGLs and olefins processed, or a portion of the proceeds from the sales of those commodities, as a fee.
-When NGLs and olefin prices increase, the value of the portion ETP retains as a fee increases.
-Conversely, when NGLs and olefin prices decrease, so does the value of the portion ETP retains as a fee.
-Under ETP's income sharing contracts, it pays the producer the equivalent energy value for their liquids, similar to a traditional keepwhole processing agreement, and then share in the residual income created by the difference between NGLs and olefin prices as compared to natural gas prices.
+When NGLs and olefin prices increase, the value of the portion ETP retains as a fee.
+Under ETP's income sharing contracts, it pays the producer the equivalent energy value for their liquids, similar to a traditional keep-whole processing agreement, and then share in the residual income created by the difference between NGLs and olefin prices as compared to natural gas prices, the value of the percent ETP retains as a fee increases.
+Conversely, when NGLs and olefins prices as compared to natural gas prices.
 As NGLs and olefins prices increase in relation to natural gas prices, the value of the percent ETP retains as a fee increases.
-Conversely, when NGLs and see.
-The major customers on our NGL pipelines and olefins prices decrease as compared to natural gas prices, so does the value of the percent it retains as a fee.
+Conversely, when NGLs and olefins prices decrease as compared to natural gas prices, so does the value of the percent it retains as a fee.
 The major customers on our NGL pipelines include Targa Resources Partners LP, The Williams Companies, Inc. and Louis Dreyfus Highbridge Energy LLC.